What Is WebRTC?

 While WebRTC Solution is secure for end-users, it is more complicated for developers.
 Secure Real-Time Protocol (SRTP) encryption and other security standards are mandated for all WebRTC sessions.
 And creating unencrypted WebRTC connections is forbidden by the Internet Engineering Task Force (IETF) standards.

-WebRTC development security consists of three mandatory encryption specifications: SRTP, secure encryption key exchange, and secure signalling.
+WebRTC development security consists of three mandatory encryption specifications: SRTP, secure encryption key exchange, and fast signaling.
 These protocols encrypt the data sent through WebRTC, protect the encryption keys, and secure the webserver WebRTC Development connection.
 And these are required for every WebRTC session.
 Together, they form the protocol layer security for WebRTC communication.

 Here are a few things to be considered during a WebRTC application development to make it secure: